Franco, Zunino power AL East-leading Rays past Red Sox 8-1

 Tanner Houck (0-3), recalled from Triple-A Worcester after Boston’s blowout victory Wednesday night, allowed four runs on six hits and struck out eight in five-plus innings.

 Houck pitched into the sixth, when the Rays broke the 1-all tie with three runs.
-Brandon Lowe led off with a single and Franco followed with a drive to left-center field that hit to the left of the yellow line separating the Green Monster from home-run territory, and the carem took it to top of the wall in center, near the flagpole.
+Brandon Lowe led off with a single and Franco followed with a drive to left-center field that hit to the left of the yellow line separating the Green Monster from home-run territory, and the carom took it to the top of the wall in center, near the flagpole.
 Umpires ruled it homer after meeting.

 Franco initially stayed on second until the umpires called the hit a home run after a brief conference in the infield, and Tampa Bay led 3-1.
+Houck threw 10 pitches in the at-bat before hanging a slider to Franco, who had fouled off six during the at-bat.

+“At that moment, you’ve got to tip your hat to the kid that hit a home run there,” Boston manager Alex Cora said.

 A bases-loaded balk later in the inning by reliever Hansel Robles pushed another run across.
 That run was charged to Houck.

 Tampa Bay blew it open with four more runs in the eighth, when Zunino hit a three-run shot, his 23rd homer of the season.